 And that is it.
 You are now ready to run traffic to your store and bring in all those thousands of sales.
 If you want to know how to find profitable tshirt niches then check out this article.

-One of my favourite features of GearLaunch is the Bulk Clone feature.
+One of my favorite features of GearLaunch is the Bulk Clone feature.
 It goes from taking hours to upload all campaigns to minutes.
-An absolute time/sanity saviour!
+An absolute time/sanity savior!